 Coordinated special care

 This term describes a recovery-oriented treatment program designed for people in an early stage of schizophrenia.
 It usually involves care and treatment by a team of healthcare professionals.
-It also seems to improve quality of life, reduce symptoms, and increase function in school or work compared with conventional treatments for early psychosis.
+It

 It is important to seek treatment for schizophrenia as soon as symptoms develop.
 Early detection and treatment can usually reduce the severity of the symptoms that someone experiences.